-Inside, very smart and stylish with flagstone floors throughout downstairs.
-Step down to hall; shower-room (suite); open-plan living/dining/fitted kitchen (dishwasher, washing machine, microwave, fridge-freezer) with electric fire, TV/DVD and stable doors to courtyard.
-Stairs (stairgate) up to landing and three bedrooms – a double (5' sleigh bed), and two twin (one linkable to 6' double); bathroom (suite plus bath-shower).
-A much praised, comfy cottage in a beautiful and peaceful place, yet very central for exploring the area.
+Inside, very smart and stylish with flagstone floors downstairs.
+Step down to hall; shower-room (suite); open-plan living/dining/fitted kitchen (dishwasher, washing machine, microwave, fridge-freezer, electric cooker) with electric woodburner-effect fire, TV/DVD and stable doors to courtyard.
+Stairs (stairgate) up to landing and three bedrooms – a double (5' sleigh bed), and two twin (one linkable to 6' double); bathroom (suite, shower over bath).
+A much praised, comfy cottage in a beautiful and peaceful place, very central for exploring the area.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Rooms||3 bedrooms, 2 bathrooms of which 2 family bathrooms|